NeuroenergeticsLab/neuroenergeticslab.github.io/docs/data-pipeline/preprocessing-pipelines/fmriprep.md

 ### 1.2 Output:
 -     Skull-stripped, intensity corrected, motion corrected, co-registered (BOLD -> T1w) images in native and/or MNI space
 -     If you supplied the fieldmap information (see below), the correction is carried out automatically
 -     BOLD data quality control and confound regressors
 -     Note: No actual regression is carried out automatically
-- An output log file allowing you to review every step fMRIPrep conducted, including visual documentation
+- An output log file allowing you to review every step fMRIPrep conducted, including visual documentation.

+### 1.3 Options for XNAT application